Choosing a business entity for federal tax classification: benefits and drawbacks of each entity type

 Corporations are more complicated, but because the company and the owner are separate legal entities, there is less risk to the individual’s personal finances if they take the right steps in operating the company.

 But there is a major downside, other than the onerous paperwork and the administrative time: double taxation.
 Corporations must pay corporate income tax, and shareholders are required to pay taxes on dividends on their individual returns.

 Also, because the laws and regulations governing C corporations are more complex and their administrative fees higher than those of a sole proprietor, they tend to be in place at larger companies with many employees.

-If you’re thinking about starting a C corporation but question if LLC might be a better fit for you, check out our article that outlines considerations for LLC vs. C corps.
+If you’re thinking about starting a C corporation but question if an LLC might be a better fit for you, check out our article that outlines considerations for LLC vs. C corps.

 Partnerships (multiple types)

-Profits or losses are “passed through” to the partners, who then receive a Schedule K-1 reporting the information the partnership files on its Form 1065.
+Profits or losses are “passed through” to the partners, who then receive a Schedule K-1 reporting the information the partnership files on its IRS Form 1065.
 The K-1 reports the partners’ share of income and expenses.
 The partners file their own income taxes using Form 1040, and, like sole proprietors, they’re required to pay self-employment taxes and submit quarterly estimated taxes.
 Partners are also personally liable for the partnership’s obligations and debts.

-If two partners in a partnership agree to split all items 50/50, each partner will receive exactly one-half of net income.
+If two partners in a partnership agree to split all items 50/50, each partner will receive exactly one-half of the net income.
 In turn, the partners report the K-1 items on their individual tax returns.
 Like sole proprietors, general partners are usually subject to self-employment tax on their respective shares of net earnings.